Chelseru/django-chelseru-lour/README.md

 ## Overview

 A Django-based SMS integration system for simplifying in-country SMS usage in Iran, leveraging the `parsianwebco.ir` service with JWT authentication.
-Developed by the Chelseru team, this package is designed to support additional services in future releases.
+Developed by the Chelseru team, drfiransms is designed to support additional services in future releases.

 ## Features